Tobey Maguire: Early life

-Acting career
+Career

 1989–1995: Early career

-Maguire's first appearance in a feature film was in 1989's The Wizard.
-He plays one of Lucas Barton's goons (one of three competitors at a video game competition) and had no lines.
-He worked as a child actor in the early 1990s, often playing roles much younger than his chronological age, and as late as 2002 he was still playing teenagers while in his mid-20s.
-He appeared in a variety of commercials and TV and movie roles, working opposite such actors as Chuck Norris (Walker, Texas Ranger), Roseanne Barr (Roseanne), and Tracey Ullman (Tracey Takes On...).
-Eventually, he was cast as the lead in the FOX TV series Great Scott!, which was canceled nine weeks later.
+Maguire's first appearance in a feature film was in The Wizard (1989) as an extra.
+He was cast as the lead in the FOX TV series Great Scott! in 1992, which was canceled nine weeks after premiere.

-During many of his auditions, Maguire found himself auditioning for roles opposite another rising actor, Leonardo DiCaprio.
-The pair quickly became friends and made an informal pact to help each other get parts in their movies/TV shows/other projects.
+Maguire met fellow child actor Leonardo DiCaprio in the 1980s while auditioning for the same roles.
+The pair would become close friends.
 For example, both auditioned for the same part in the 1990 TV series based on the 1989 comedy Parenthood.
 DiCaprio was cast, and Maguire later got a guest role at least partly on DiCaprio's recommendation.
-The same scenario played itself out during casting for the 1993 movie This Boy's Life (featuring Robert De Niro as the lead); DiCaprio got the main teen role of character Tobias "Toby" Wolff and Maguire got a part as one of his friends.
+The same scenario played out during casting for the 1993 movie This Boy's Life (featuring Robert De Niro as the lead): DiCaprio got the main role of teenager Tobias "Toby" Wolff, and Maguire got a part as one of his friends.